 The parish was founded in 1927 by the Missionaries of Africa (also known as the White Fathers).
 In 2007, the Missionaries of Africa turned the parish over to diocesan priests.
 It is the third oldest parish in Northern Ghana.
-Besides the main church, there are eight outstation (mission) churches in the parish:

 English is the official language in Ghana.
 All schools teach in English, but there are many local dialects.
 The main population of the parish speaks Buli.
 Other minority tribes include Gurunse, Kasena, Akan, Kusasi, and Bimoba.

-Parish ministries and organizations:
+Parish Ministries and Organizations:

 In addition, the Sisters of Mary Immaculate (SMI), a local religious group, work in the parish.